Mark Jackson: Early life

-Mark Jackson grew up in the St. Albans neighborhood of Queens, New York.
-He was regarded as one of the nation's elite point guards while attending Bishop Loughlin Memorial High School in Brooklyn under coach Patrick Quigley.
+Mark Jackson grew up in the St. Albans neighborhood of Queens, New York City, New York.
+He was regarded as one of the nation's elite point guards in secondary school.
+Raised Catholic, he attended Bishop Loughlin Memorial High School in Brooklyn, New York City.
+He was a star player for the school's basketball team under coach Patrick Quigley.
 Jackson gained a reputation as a streetballer in New York.

 College career

 Jackson was a college hoops star at St. John's University.
 While at St. John's, he played alongside Olympian and NBA All-Star Chris Mullin for two seasons.
 He credits Mullin with teaching him the importance of rigorous practice work in the gym.

 While at St. John's, Jackson developed an unusual free-throw line ritual of extending his hand and "cupping" his thumb and index finger around the rim.
 This helped him stay focused on the rim while shooting foul shots.
 He continued this well into his pro career and it helped him to a career 77.0% free-throw percentage.